NFPA 25: Guide to Testing and Inspecting Fire Sprinkler Systems

 The NFPA 25 has very detailed instructions on annual testing and inspection procedures.
 Because of their complexity, annual fire sprinkler inspections should only be performed by licensed sprinkler contractors.

-• All sprinklers, hangers, pipes, and fittings should be tested to ensure good working condition.
+• All sprinklers, hangers, pipes, and fittings should be tested to ensure good working conditions.

 • Main drain tests should be conducted on all sprinkler systems to verify control valves are in the open position and working properly.